kirjavascript/mspaint/README.md

 ### 🖥️ browsers

-This project should work mostly everywhere, including mobile.
+This project seems to work in most browsers, mobile even has multitouch support.
 Older browsers need to download a polyfill and incur a performance hit, newer ones can skip it.
 [Open an issue](https://github.com/kirjavascript/mspaint/issues/new) if it's broken anywhere.

 For the scrollbars, I could not find a universal solution for styling them natively, so ended up rolling my own.
 This was pretty awful to do - d3's d3-scale module would have added 63kb to the final bundle size (why doesn't tree shaking work properly in webpack 2?), so I went without it.